ksridhar/the-resource-full-world/readme.md

-A collection of articles, documentation snippets relating to the concept of a web resource (reachable through a URI).
+A collection of articles, documentation snippets, etc .. relating to the concept of a web resource (reachable through a URI).